3rianO3yrne/3rianO3yrne.github.io/resume.markdown

 create follow up work as needed, and informing all stakeholders and the team of where we were in this process as it moved along.

+* IC for Finance Register Service API - an appeasement and fee register utilitiy
+  * Wrote Technical Design Doc (TDD) for the service, presenting and advocating for the scope and technologies
+  * (todo add tech details)
+  * Reduced Guest Experience processing time for recording of financal appeasements and refunds, increasing guest satisfaction and decreassing overall call time
+  * Eliminated manual reclassification of revenue by finance team, saving 100's of manhours a month
+  *

 ### Software Engineer III

 ### Vacasa